univalence/zio-spark/README.md

 }
 ```

-All the existing type useute pattern, which allow to tap into Spark types, and compose using the new wrapping whou
+All the existing type use the execute pattern, which allow to tap into Spark types, and compose using the new wrapping whou